An “encoding” describes the correspondence

 these characters translate into raw bytes, i.e., the map between

-in the form of STRING
+sequences of CHARACTER and (UNSIGNED-BYTE 8) in the form of STRINGs

-as well as character and byte STREAM
+and (VECTOR (UNSIGNED-BYTE 8)) as well as character and byte STREAMs.

-In this context, for example, CHARSET:UTF-8
+In this context, for example, CHARSET:UTF-8 and CHARSET:UCS-4

 are considered different, although they can represent the same set

-s.
+of characters.EXT:ENCODINGs are also TYPEs.
 As such, they represent the set of

 characters encodable in the character set.
 In this context, the way